Proud to be

 When I just started, I never thought this would be a problem.
 You know, I will just upload all the images I need in one article right away most of the time – keeping the file name as it is, “DCIM xxxx” or “IMGxxxxx”, and etc. The image file size didn’t bother me either.
 The hosting space is my own.
 Why should I bother?
 You may ask that.

 Let me start with this.
-When the theme I used for Peek Holidays had a big major update not long ago, I decided to spare some times and go through the painful process to check, resize, and optimize all the images in my blog, manually.
+When the theme I used for Peek Holidays had a big major update not long ago, I decided to spare some time and go through the painful process to check, resize, and optimize all the images in my blog, manually.
 It took me about two weeks.
 There are many tools to do this automatically out there but I just want to really so-called restart the process of setting up my blog from the beginning.
 I had started my blog in a mess and many rubbish I had kept for too long.
 I needed to fix this.

 ” Images are the properties that consume the hosting storage the most. “

-Fortunately, at that time, I only have a little over than one hundred published articles.
+Fortunately, at that time, I only have a little over one hundred published articles.
 Though painful, in a sense that I had to check the article one by one which is boring, but it was kind of rewarding to finally have everything done in a more proper way than before.
-I just can’t believe how I could upload many of big size images (more than 2 MB) and use it on the articles.
+I just can’t believe how I could upload many of big-size images (more than 2 MB) and use them on the articles.
 What makes it worse is most of my articles have more than one supporting image!
 After I “cleaned up” everything, I actually save 50% of the storage space.

 So, the answer to the questions is it will save up a lot of storage in your hosting.
 Not only that, if we use images that are too big in size, it will also slow down the page loading as well – a disadvantage for viewers.
 Do also note that each hosting service we pay for comes with limited storage space.
-Usually, it should be way more than enough if we manage all the images properly before we upload.
+Usually, it should be way more than enough if we manage all the images properly before we upload them.
 Images are the properties that consume the hosting storage the most.

 ” That also means you drive traffic to your blog indirectly. “